Nana (1985 film): Production notes

-The films is an adaptation of a polemic stageplay of the 1970s produced and starred by the Mexican actress and singer Irma Serrano La Tigresa in her own stage, the Teatro Fru Fru, in México City.
+The films is an adaptation of a polemic stageplay of the 1970s produced and starred by the Mexican actress and singer Irma Serrano La Tigresa on her own stage, the Teatro Fru Fru, in México City.
 The stageplay caused controversy in Mexico by his representation of nude, erotism and lesbic performances.
 The film reproduces the original stageplay and was censured by many movie theaters because his high erotic content.